Kaurna Warra Pintyanthi (KWP) Team

 Stephen Gadlabarti Goldsmith Kaurna Media Production (2012-2017) Jack Kanya Buckskin Kaurna Language Coordinator (2012-2014) Dot Goldsmith KWP Administration (2014) Bianca Campbell-Sampson Kaurna Media Production (2018-2019) Gerhard Rüdiger KWP Administration Coordinator (2012-2015)

 About KWP and KWK

 In 2013 Kaurna Warra Karrpanthi (KWK) was established as a sister organisation to KWP.
 Whereas KWP has no legal standing, KWK is an Aboriginal corporation under the Office of the Registrar of Indigenous Corporations (ORIC).
-KWK now deals with requests for Kaurna names and translations since 2014.
-KWP now focuses on Kaurna language research and resource production.
 All directors of KWK are Kaurna persons.
+Since 2014, KWK has been dealing with all requests for Kaurna names and translations - please contact email@example.com for any such inquiries.

 KWP now focuses on Kaurna language research, media, and resource production.
 The team can be contacted via firstname.lastname@example.org.